Skip to content

 fone.tips

-Use pdfminer.six for the most accurate PDF to HTML conversion in Python.
-Install it with pip, call HTMLConverter, and write the output to a .html file.
-The whole process takes under 5 minutes to set up.
+Quick Answer Use pdfminer.six for the most accurate PDF to HTML conversion in Python.
+Install it with pip, run extract_text_to_fp with output_type='html', and write the buffer to a .html file.
+Setup takes under 5 minutes on Python 3.11.

 Python gives you three solid options for converting PDF to HTML.
-We tested all of them on Python 3.11: pdfminer.six, pdf2htmlEX, and PyMuPDF.
-Each one handles different scenarios better than the others, and picking the wrong one will waste an afternoon.
+We tested all three on Python 3.11 against a 100-page research paper: pdfminer.six, pdf2htmlEX, and PyMuPDF.
+Each handles a different scenario better than the others, and picking the wrong one wastes an afternoon.
+This guide assumes you own the PDFs you’re converting or have the right to process them, since some files (DRM-protected ebooks, certain corporate documents) carry license restrictions that Python will happily ignore for you.

-• pdfminer.six is the best pure-Python option and handles text-heavy PDFs well
+• pdfminer.six is the best pure-Python option for text-heavy PDFs and ships under MIT license

-• pdf2htmlEX preserves the original visual layout most accurately, including fonts and positioning
+• pdf2htmlEX preserves visual layout most faithfully but produces large HTML files with embedded fonts

 #Which Python Library Should You Use?

-The right library depends on what your PDF contains.
+The right library depends on what your PDF contains and what the output is for.

-pdf2htmlEX is a command-line tool wrapped through Python’s subprocess module.
-The output HTML looks nearly identical to the PDF because it embeds fonts and uses absolute positioning — great for visual fidelity, but the markup isn’t semantic or easily editable.
-According to pdf2htmlEX’s GitHub documentation, the tool relies on Poppler and Cairo, so you’ll need those system libraries installed before anything else.
+pdf2htmlEX is a command-line tool you wrap through Python’s subprocess module.
+The output looks nearly pixel-identical to the source PDF because it embeds fonts and uses absolute positioning.
+Visual fidelity is the win; the markup is not semantic, files are large (often 5-10x the original PDF), and search engines won’t index it well.
+According to the pdf2htmlEX project on GitHub, the tool depends on Poppler and Cairo, so install those system libraries first or none of the build steps complete.

-PyMuPDF (imported as fitz) is the fastest option in our testing.
-On a 100-page document, it finished in about 8 seconds. pdfminer.six needed 22 seconds on the same file.
-PyMuPDF also handles embedded images natively, which the other two libraries can’t do without extra steps.
+PyMuPDF (imported as fitz) is the fastest of the three.
+On our 100-page test document, PyMuPDF finished in about 8 seconds while pdfminer.six needed 22 seconds.
+PyMuPDF also extracts embedded images natively, which the other two libraries can’t do without extra plumbing.
+The trade-off: PyMuPDF is AGPL-licensed (commercial users need a paid Artifex license), so check your project’s license obligations before shipping.

 #How to Use pdfminer.six for PDF to HTML Conversion